Apple AirPods Pro review (early verdict): noise cancelling and great sound redefine AirPods

 Apple AirPods Pro review: noise cancelling

+It's hard to say this early if it's quite as good as the over-ear Sony WH-1000XM3 or Bose Noise Canceling Headphones 700 – we took a walk by some roadworks, and it felt like it let a little more of the din in than Sony did when we tested that, though it still turned it from overwhelming to just a quiet disturbance you wouldn't notice – but we can say we're really impressed.

 Most noise cancelling headphones these days will come with a transparency mode, to let in outside noise.
 Apple's has a Transparency Mode, with capital letters, so you know it's important.
-Likely to be an essential feature, at least initially, for those moving up from the original AirPods, this is turned up temporarily by gently squeezing one of the AirPods Pro's protruding arms.
-This means you can hear someone asking you a question or listen to train announcements.
+Likely to be an essential feature, at least initially, for those moving up from the original AirPods, you can switch between Noise Cancellation mode and Transparency Mode by squeezing one of the AirPods Pro's protruding arms for a moment.
+(You can also use this squeeze to pause or skip tracks.)

-You can also turn on Transparency Mode permanently via the iOS Control Panel.
-This way you can always hear traffic before you walk out into it, give needy co-workers your attention, or talk to the passengers in your taxi.
+You can also turn on Transparency Mode via the iOS Control Panel – tap and hold on the volume control to see a switch, including the ability to turn all noise cancellation modes off).

+The squeezing is a bit odd – it took us a few goes to get the knack – but works pretty well and doesn't disturb the fit, importantly.

 Apple AirPods Pro review: early verdict